NaZeRhal/AirlineSystem/README.md

-### This is the task for JAVA WEB-APPLICATIONS DEVELOPMENT training by EPAM
+### The task for JAVA WEB-APPLICATIONS DEVELOPMENT training by EPAM
 ## **`Airline system`**
-The airline company has a list of flights.
+#### The airline company has a list of flights.
 The dispatcher forms a flight crew (pilots, navigator, radio operator, stewards) for the flight.
 The administrator manages the list of flights.

 ### **`Task 1`**